Temsirolimus (By injection)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Use an effective form of birth control during treatment with this medicine and for at least 3 months after your last dose.
+Women should use an effective form of birth control during treatment with this medicine and for at least 3 months after your last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for 3 months after the last dose.

 - This medicine may cause the following problems: